Restaurant Screen Operations

 What this lets you show on the screen

-This helps restaurants use TV screens for menu content, timed offers, and daily updates without rebuilding boards at each location.
+This is digital menu software for TV screens in restaurants.
+It lets teams update menu content, timed offers, and specials from one dashboard without rebuilding boards at each location.

 Screen 1